 Application of travel demand forecasting models to transportation planning.
 Evaluation and decision-making.
 Term projects.
 Pre: 361.

 Methods of construction, primarily buildings.
 Construction types: light and heavy wood; steel; plain, reinforced, and prestressed concrete; masonry.
 Foundations; associated details of frames, walls, roofs, floors,openings, finishes.
 Disasters, failures, and their causes.
 Industrialization of the building process.
-Pre: 375.
+CE, CEM, CNST, EE, ME majors

 Methods and equipment used on horizontal/ heavy engineering projects.
 Available equipment, their production, and how they are used to excavate, move, process, and place the earth.
 Pre: 375 and senior standing.

 Estimating science; techniques of estimating quantities and pricing of work for construction contracting; classification of costs, analysis of plans and specifications for estimating; computerized estimating; cash flow, bidding strategy, preparation and submission.
 A-F only.
+CEE, CNST, EE, ME, OE majors only.
+A-F only.
 Pre: 375.

 To teach the theory and the practice of planning, scheduling, and reporting a construction project through the use of bar chart and CPM.
 Format to include lectures, text, outside speakers, site visits, discussions, case study, and computers.
 Pre: 375.